 - Twist left.

-- Left knee to floor, push your hips forward, and pull your left foot to your bum.
+- Left knee to the floor, push your hips forward, and pull your left foot to your bum.

-- Circle your arms backwards.
+- Circle your arms backward.

 - Reach your arms forward and cross them in front of your body.